iButcat/iButcat/README.md

 Welcome to my GitHub profile!

 ### **About Me**
-I'm a passionate developer with expertise in **Go, microservices, DevOps and agentic workflows**.
+I'm a passionate developer with expertise in **Go, microservices, DevOps and Rust**.
 I also love learning about different topics!

 🔧 **Open Source Contributor** – Building DevOps tools around **Vates Xen Orchestra (XO)** and contributing to AI projects like **[LangChain Go (langchaingo)](https://github.com/tmc/langchaingo)**, a Go port of LangChain for LLM applications.